Home

 Family Names: Evans

 The Evans family we have typically claimed hails from Wales, just west of England in the UK.
 When the family arrived in the states is not well known, to be researched by others with the time and energy to do so.
-The crest depicts a standing lion, a silver helmet and a stag.
-These symbols are not unique to the Evans clan.
+The crest depicts a standing lion, a silver or gold helmet and a stag standing at the top.
+These symbols are not unique to the Evans clan, and appear in many crests of the era.
+Other Evans family crests in the blogisphere include three boar’s heads on a shield, some with a dominant boar’s head (all facing left).

 The combination of the Evans name and the rest of the family came from a few generations back from the present day.
 Below is an historical look at the marriages and combinations of names from the Walter family, the Cook family and the Evans family.